Estadio Santiago Bernabéu

 History and description

-In the early parts of the 20th century, Real Madrid first played at Campo De O’Donnell, but then moved to the larger Campo de Chamartín in 1924.
+In the early parts of the 20th century, Real Madrid first played at Campo De O’Donnell, and then moved to the larger Campo de Chamartín in 1924.

 In 1943, Chamartin had already become too small again, and club-president Santiago Bernabéu decided that Madrid needed a new and modern 100,000-stadium.